kiyagak/WireShark-Portfolio/README.md

 # What I Learned

 I learned how to
-- install Wireshark on Deian Linux
+- install Wireshark on Debian Linux
 - open Wireshark as a root or admin user so that I can capture the specific network interface I want